jodhangill/GenTrader/README.md

 ## Evaluation

-You can choose precisely how fitness is measured by implementing the evaluate function in ```config/evaluate.py```
+You can choose precisely how "optimal" is measured by implementing the evaluate function in ```config/evaluate.py```

 ### Arguments